Earth Day 2025

 I plan to continue working on my health by creating individual small habits (per James Clear) centered around diet, fitness, and mindfulness.

-Those are by no means an exhaustive list.
+That is by no means an exhaustive list.
 They’re just the ones that spilled out of my heart without me thinking too hard about it.
 Listen to your inner voice for those – that’s where the good stuff is.

 How might your life be better with less?
 That’s the question Joshua Fields Millburn and Ryan Nicodemus pose in this documentary.
 I recently rewatched it after my family went through many changes in our home: eliminating many toxic products; eliminating plastics; reading Marie Kondo’s The Life-Changing Magic of Tidying Up; reducing household waste; etc. We got rid of so much stuff and had a big yard sale.
 We’ve been constantly reducing our material possessions, little by little, because it’s a process.
 I found the film inspiring!